mattbierner/blog.mattbierner.com/_posts/2020-11-24-the-war-we-forgot.md

 ---
 layout: post
 title: "The war we forgot in our embrace of streaming"
-description: Thoughts on how DRM was perfected in plain sight, and the risks streaming poses to culture.
+description: Thoughts on how DRM was perfected in plain sight and the risks streaming poses to culture.
 ---

 I listened to Spotify for somewhere around 650 hours in 2019.
 That works out to a little over 27 solid days.
 That's a lot of music!